Jinssi/ContosoTraders/docs/App-Deployment-Guide.md

 3. Select App registrations.
 4. Select New registration.
 5. Provide following values and click Register
-	1. Name:  “GravyTraders-GitHubActions”
+	1. Name:  “gravyTraders-GitHubActions”
 	2. Supported Account Type: Select the first option - Accounts in the organizational directory only(Default Directory-Single Tenant)
-	3. Redirect URI: Select Web and enter the url : https://www.Gravytraders.com or your domain url you can enter.
+	3. Redirect URI: Select Web and enter the url : https://www.gravytraders.com or your domain url you can enter.

      ![img3](images/appreg.png)